Three relationship experts share their findings about the purpose of marriage for strength, safety and belonging.

 It’s not just a recipe for survival.
 “A loving relationship is the best recipe for a long and happy life that exists,” Sue Johnson once wrote.

 “I would argue that we are wired to connect and the best way for us to live and live well is to be securely connected,” Johnson also said in an interview.

 There’s a unique strength couples can share when they can build a satisfying marriage.

 Johnson discovered, in work with neuroscientist Jim Coan, that the brain can respond very differently to the same threat of danger.
-It depends on your level of commitment.
+It depends on how secure your commitment feels.

 - In Coan’s lab, subjects learn when they see a red X, they have a 1 in 5 chance of getting a mild electric shock in the ankle.

 - An MRI scan then measures the alarm signals in the brain when the subject sees the red X warning.

 - Results: The pain response is lowest for happily married couples (or committed same-sex couples) than other couples.

 Seeing the red X triggered high levels of alarm signals in people alone or holding a stranger’s hand, Coan found.
 They said the shock “hurt.”
 But when a subject held hands with a trusted spouse, the brain response showed far more calm.
 Partners reported the shock was just “uncomfortable.”